 - Interoperates & integrates with other enterprise and network-based systems

 - Supports federation across projects, partners, consortia, and institutions

 - Provides information management capabilities to non-library efforts

 - See the functionality by modules page for additional information on OLE’s features

-The Kuali OLE Project is made possible by generous contributions of the Kuali OLE Founding Partners.
-A planning grant from the Andrew W. Mellon Foundation, announced in January 2010, supported the initial two-year development cycle of the Kuali OLE Project (2010-2012).
-Mellon has continued to provide cost sharing for the build phase, and OLE will release an adoptable product in 2014.
+The Kuali OLE Project is made possible by generous contributions of the Kuali OLE Partners.
+Grants from the Andrew W. Mellon Foundation supported the planning and initial development phases of the Kuali OLE Project.
+Thanks to the support of the OLE Partners and the Mellon Foundation, OLE released its initial production version in 2014.